-New campaign ad uses Virginia Beach shooting victim family member without his permission
+New campaign ad uses Virginia Beach shooting victim's family member without his permission

 Nixon sent this letter out to DeSteph Friday looking for answers and asking for a public apology for trying to use his family’s tragedy for political gain.

 News 3 reached out to DeSteph.
-He tells us that he had “no prior knowledge of the flyer” and that “he would never use anybody’s name without their permission.”
+He tells us that he had no prior knowledge of the flyer and that he would never use anybody's name without their permission.

 Nixon says, “What I was looking for is an apology and a public apology so people from other sides of the party line will understand that that is not me."

-We also reached out the Republican Party of Virginia but haven’t heard back.
+We also reached out to the Republican Party of Virginia but haven’t heard back.